 A fun day with speed for podengo friends

-One Saturday in September, the Greyhound Park course in Åkersberga was booked exclusively for podengos.
-Eva Mittler, kennel Picdebest, was the one who came up with the idea, booked the course and then arranges Podengo Friends Drag Lure Day together with us.
+Our goal is to rent the Greyhound Park course in Åkersberga exclusively for Podengo friends once a year.
+Eva Mittler, kennel Picdebest, was the one who first came up with the idea, booked the course and then arranges Podengo Friends Drag Lure Day together with us.
 At the time of writing, we have just completed our second day for podengos.

-Everyone who wanted got four races on the track, before we ended this lovely day with a glass of sparkling and handing out small goodie bags to all talented participants.
-In short, a very successful day in wonderful socializing, many pleasant conversations and happy podengos (plus some dog siblings of another breed)!
+There were several races for everyone who wanted, before we ended the days with a glass of bubble and handing over small goodie bags to all talented participants.
+In short, very successful days in wonderful company, many nice conversations and happy podengos (plus some dog siblings of another breed)!

 A small photo gallery from the Drag Lure day